forwardkth/BBRobot/README.md

 My Blog about this project: http://forwardkth.github.io/2015/08/28/wifi-robot-gen-two/

 -------------------------------------------------------------
+###(I am trying to look into "BlackLib" and rewrite the  classes now.
+The current version of the BlackLib inlucdes a lot of vitual private inheritances that make the whole structure unnecessarily complex and not so efficient. )
-My Modification to the original Blacklib recently are:
+My temporary Modifications to the original Blacklib recently are:

 1. Modification to the class of BalckPWM
 2. Implement the BlackServo class for easier Servo control like "PyBBIO"